spumaman/DNAC_to_Teams_Notifcations/README.md

 This is a simple script that utilises python flask to receive a Cisco DNA Centre webhook, convert it into something Microsoft Teams will accept for it to appear in your webhook alerts channel.
 Basically a middleware server/webhook proxy

-Hope this helps fellow engineers out pulling their hair out, trying to get better visiblity from their DNA Center
+Hope this helps fellow engineers out pulling their hair trying to get better visiblity from their DNA Center